 Acest website foloseste cookie-uri pentru a vă asigura că obțineți cea mai bună experiență pe site-ul nostru.
 Făcând clic pe sau navigarea pe site-ul, sunteți de acord să permită colectarea noastre de informații prin intermediul cookie-uri.
 Mai multe informatii

 EuropeanaFashion Explore fashion - historical clothing and accessories, contemporary designs, catwalk photographs, drawings, sketches, plates, catalogues and videos - from museums and archives across Europe.

-Europeana Fashion - now with a new look - brings together the digitised collections of more than 30 European public and private institutions dealing with dress and fashion.
+Europeana Fashion - launched with a new look in May 2017 - brings together the digitised collections of more than 30 European public and private institutions.